dotdc/dotdc.github.io/content/blog/a-set-of-modern-grafana-dashboards-for-kubernetes/index.md

 featureImageAlt = 'Banner of the grafana-dashboards-kubernetes project'
 +++

-> This article was originally published on [Medium](https://medium.com/@dotdc/a-set-of-modern-grafana-dashboards-for-kubernetes-4b989c72a4b2).
+> This article was originally published on [Medium](https://medium.com/@dotdc/a-set-of-modern-grafana-dashboards-for-kubernetes-4b989c72a4b2).\
+> It also received an update in "[An updated set of Grafana dashboards for Kubernetes](https://0xdc.me/blog/an-updated-set-of-grafana-dashboards-for-kubernetes/)".

 In this article, I will present a set of modern Grafana dashboards I made for Kubernetes, explain why I decided to create them and how they work.